Causal Invariance Learning via Efficient Nonconvex Optimization: Additive Intervention and Causal Identification Conditions

-The matrix $\Abm(w)$ quantifies the discrepancy between the $w$-weighted average of interventions across \emph{all environments} and the simple average of interventions over \emph{all environments}.
-The alternative causal identification condition based on $\Abm(w)$ is as follows: \begin{intCondition} There exists some $w^0\in \Delta^{|\Ec|}$ such that $\lambda = \lambda_{\rm min}(\Abm(w^0)) > 0$, where $\lambda_{\rm min}(\cdot)$ denotes the smallest eigenvalue of a matrix. \end{intCondition} Condition \ref{cond: strict positive - A} indicates the existence of a convex combination of environments' interventions that strictly dominates the simple average of interventions, such that $\sum_{e\in \Ec}w^0_e\Eb[\del{e}\delT{e}]\succ \sum_{e\in \Ec}\frac{1}{|\Ec|}\Eb[\del{e}\delT{e}]$ for some unknown $w^0\in \Delta^{|\Ec|}.$ Furthermore, the magnitude of $\lambda$ reflects the degree of heterogeneity among environments.
-A large $\lambda$ implies a greater discrepancy between the $w^0$-weighted average and the simple average of interventions, signaling more pronounced heterogeneity.
+Clearly, the feasible set \eqref{eq: feasibility set} collapses to the singleton of $\beta^*$ if there exists some weight vector $w^0\in \Delta^{|\Ec|}$ such that $\Abm(w^0)\succ 0$.
+Note that the matrix $\Abm(w)$ quantifies the discrepancy between the $w$-weighted average of second-moment matrices across all environments and the simple average over all environments. \begin{intCondition} There exists some $w^0\in \Delta^{|\Ec|}$ such that $\lambda = \lambda_{\rm min}(\Abm(w^0)) > 0$. \end{intCondition} This condition requires that some convex combination of second-moment matrices strictly dominates the simple average of second-moment matrices, such that $\sum_{e\in \Ec}w^0_e\Eb[X^{e}X^{e\intercal}]\succ \sum_{e\in \Ec}\frac{1}{|\Ec|}\Eb[X^{f}X^{f\intercal}]$ for some $w^0\in \Delta^{|\Ec|}.$ Furthermore, $\lambda$ reflects the degree of environmental heterogeneity, in the sense that a larger $\lambda$ indicates a greater discrepancy between the $w^0$-weighted average and the simple average, signaling more pronounced heterogeneity.
+The following theorem shows that given Condition \ref{cond: strict positive - A}, the constrained problem \eqref{eq: bneg gamma infty} achieves causal identification. \begin{Theorem} Under the additive intervention regime, suppose that Condition \ref{cond: strict positive - A} holds.
+Then the constrained problem \eqref{eq: bneg gamma infty} identifies $\beta^*$ exactly, as its feasible set reduces to $\{\beta^*\}$. \end{Theorem}